Neaj-Morshad-101/SQL-Server-Kubernetes-Operator/distributed-ag/readme.md

-##### Again Fail-over from ag2 to ag1: insert new data to ag1-1 (new global primary). all replicas are synced.
-So Distributed AG failover is working fine.
+##### Again Fail-over from ag2 to ag1 tested: inserted new data to ag1-1 (new global primary). all replicas are synced.
+So Distributed AG fail over is working fine.